1

 Conditions of employment

-• Must be a U.S. citizen
+• Must be a U.S. Citizen.

-• May be required to successfully complete a 12-month probationary period
+• Required to successfully complete a twelve (12) month probationary period.

-• Selectee subject to random drug testing
+• Selectee subject to random drug screenings.

 Qualifications

-You must currently be an 1811 criminal investigator or military equivalent and have at least one or more years of experience as a criminal investigator at a GS-9 or above equivalent grade level in the 1811 occupation series.
+You must currently be an 1811 criminal investigator or military equivalent and have at least one or more years of experience as a criminal investigator at a GS-11 or above equivalent grade level in the 1811 occupation series.
 NON-QUALIFYING experience includes security details, intelligence analysis, corrections or guard duty, physical security, and military/security police officer.

-You must meet ALL of the minimum qualifications listed below.
+You must meet all the minimum qualifications listed below.

-• Bachelor's degree from an accredited college or university
+• Bachelor's degree from an accredited college or university.

 In accordance with applicable laws, the applicant selected for this position must: